heartgg/chat-api/README.md

 5. Run `npm start` in project terminal
 ## Heroku
 You can try the API by interacting with `https://acm-chat-api.herokuapp.com/`

+*Apps on Heroku tend to sleep after being idle for some time which means it may take a while to initially process an API request.*
 ## API Usage
 ```
 POST /send_message